kevin-tofu/img_loader/README.md

 ### How to convert data format.

 #### BBox format
-if you change the valibalbe .format, you can change data format. if you choose "icxywh_normalized", the annotations takes shape (i, c, x, y, w, h).
+if you set form on configuration dictionary, you can change data format. if you choose "icxywh_normalized", the annotations takes shape (i, c, x, y, w, h).
 where each numbers of elements is
 i : batch number